belgattitude/php-java-bridge/README.md

 See the resulting files in the `/dist` folder :

-- Files required to run the bridge
+- Files required to run the bridge under a servlet container (tomcat...)

-    - `php-servlet.jar`: @todo
+    - `php-servlet.jar`: Servlet for php-java communication (required).
-    - `php-script.jar`: @todo
+    - `php-script.jar`: Lib to allow java to talk with a php-cgi instance.

+- Command line standalone server to run the bridge without a servlet container (development)

     - `JavaBridge.jar`: the standalone server used in [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools)

+      *See also the [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools) project which
+       offers command line support and api from PHP.*

 - Obsolete files

-    - `Java.inc`: *obsolete php client, replaced by [soluble-japha](https://github.com/belgattitude/soluble-japha)*
     - `script-api.jar`: *obsolete javax.script package.
 Included from Java 1.6, see [doc](https://docs.oracle.com/javase/7/docs/api/index.html?javax/script/package-summary.html)*
+    - `Java.inc`: *obsolete php client, replaced by [soluble-japha](https://github.com/belgattitude/soluble-japha)*

-Note that if you intend to build the `Java.inc` client, you must be sure to install php < 7.0 on your machine.
-In case you have multiple version installed, run ant with `ant -buildfile build-php5.6.xml`.
+     *Note that if you intend to build the `Java.inc` client, you must be sure to install php < 7.0 on your machine.
+In case you have multiple version installed, run ant with `ant -buildfile build-php5.6.xml`.*

-## Api documentation
+### How to build documentation

 You can build the doc with